DrinkyBird/epsilon/readme.txt

 	    * Gattling gun now fires 2 bullets instead of 3
       * Mechs
         * The repair facility once again replenishes Juggernaut nukes
+	  * Classes
+	    * Minigunner and machinegunner no longer have bulletproof armour

     r189 (15/09/2019):
       * A new palette, inspired by that of Omega v15